Official Site Links

 Born in Hampton, Va., Tomlin was a three-year starter at wide receiver for William & Mary and finished his playing career with 101 receptions for 2,053 yards and 20 touchdowns.
 He was a second-team All-Yankee Conference selection in 1994.

-Pittsburgh Steelers running back Le?Veon Bell had 136 scrimmage yards (73 rushing, 63 receiving) and scored a touchdown against the Baltimore Ravens.
+Pittsburgh Steelers running back Le'Veon Bell escapes defenders and scampers end around on his way for a breathtaking touchdown run against the Baltimore Ravens.

 Le'Veon Bells shows his elusive playmaking ability with a nice run.